LandscapeCombinator/LandscapeCombinator/README.md

 When creating a landscape for a real-world location, the plugin will adjust its position and scale correctly in a planar world.
 You can thus create several real-world landscapes of various resolution and have them placed and scaled correctly with respect to one another.
-The plugin also has blending to modify the landscapes heightmap data to make the transition between different landscapes as seamless as possible.
+The plugin also has a blending feature to modify the landscapes heightmap data to make the transition between different landscapes as seamless as possible.